 No professional guitar player has ever called me to do an interview.
 Until now.
 It’s a sign of how desperate COVID has made people for entertainment.

 Mike Godette is a NYC guitar player who also has a cool video podcast where he interviews people who have “day gigs” but who play music on the side.
-After seeing my cameo in the movie “Fat, Sick and Nearly Dead,” he learned I played saxophone in a rock cover band.
+After seeing my cameo in the movie “Fat, Sick and Nearly Dead,” he learned I played saxophone in some rock cover bands.
 His video podcasts dish out a diet of great guitar player interviews, and he must have thought a sucky sax player would give it some spice.

 You might have zero interest in eighth-notes, Led Zeppelin, or playing funk music on an Amsterdam canal boat bar, but you probably do have an interest in re-creation – in feeling happier.